 - High priority (↑) : strings associated with the new features or more visible interface elements.

-- Normal (no special symbol): majority of the strings fall in this category.
+- Normal (no special symbol): the majority of the strings fall in this category.

-- Low priority (↓): string that are less visible or important
+- Low priority (↓): strings that are less visible or important.

 - Hidden (×): strings not displayed to regular users.

 Best practice is to translate strings in the order or priority.
 Validators should note that hidden strings are included in .po export files.
 When viewing an export file in Poedit, for example, you will see the strings in the same order of priority as they are in GlotPress (although you won’t see the special symbols).
 If you are translating in Poedit and them importing your strings into GlotPress, be sure to translate high priority strings (in the beginning of the file) first.
 We all want your translations to be visible and useful for as many users as possible!

 Translators vs. Validators

 Any WordPress.com user (that would be you!) can suggest new translations, and we are very grateful for everyone’s help.
 Once a new string is entered into the GlotPress, it has the yellow “suggested” status until reviewed by a validator.

 Validators have more admin rights than a contributing translator and can approve, edit, or reject translations.
 Only approved translations without warnings will be deployed on WordPress.com.
 Validators can also upload external files (typically, but not only, the .org translations) and discard warnings.
 A string translated by a validator is automatically approved (but will still generate all applicable warnings).

 There is no technical limit on how many users can be validators, however, translation communities should only have a couple of validators in order to have clear leadership and to minimize potential disputes.